joshbegley/nyt-latest/README.md

 `Fans are saying goodbye, again, to the band that was once the Grateful Dead.`\
 https://nytimes.com/2023/07/16/briefing/remembering-the-dead.html?searchResultPosition=5

-**Black Sea Grain Deal Hangs On 11th-Hour Talks, Again**\
+**Black Sea Grain Deal Hangs on 11th-Hour Talks, Again**\
 `Russia has repeatedly threatened to pull out of the wartime export agreement, which has helped stabilize global grain prices and avert famines.
-The latest deadline to renew it is midnight Monday.`\
+The latest deadline to renew it is Monday.`\
 https://nytimes.com/2023/07/16/world/europe/black-sea-grain-deal-deadline-looms.html?searchResultPosition=6

 **Two Theories of What I’m Getting Wrong**\